cs-schmidt/TD_Group7/README.md

   put these files all into one chosen directory.

-3. Compile and run "Runner.java".
+3. Compile and run "JunitTesting.java".